databoy5000/project-1/README.md

 ## Overview
 This project is my first fully developed exercise at General Assembly's Software Immersive course.

-The assignment was to create a grid-based game that could utilise array based logic, moving parts and variable difficulty settings to be rendered in the browser, using HTML, CSS and JavaScript.
+The assignment was to create a grid-based game that could utilise array-based logic, moving parts and variable difficulty settings to be rendered in the browser, using HTML, CSS and JavaScript.
 The project deadline was to be completed individually, within one week.

-From the list of games provided, I picked to recreate the tetris game to challenge my knowledge of recursive logic, functions and objects.
-The jargon utilised for javascript and this documentation is as follows:
+I chose to recreate the Tetris game to challenge my knowledge of recursive logic, functions and objects.
+The jargon utilised for JavaScript and this documentation is as follows:
-- **Shapes**: refers to the tetriminos.
+- **Shapes**: refers to the tetrominoes.
 - **Rotation**: refers to a tetromino rotation (in js: an array of usually 4 cell indexes).
-- **Reference Index**: each tetramino has a reference cell index (depending on its position within the game grid) to which all other blocks refer their position from.
+- **Reference Index**: each tetromino has a reference cell index (depending on its position within the game grid) to which all other blocks refer their position.
-- **Rotation Index**: each shape displays their blocks in different rotations, for which cell indexes are stored in an array.
+- **Rotation Index**: each shape displays its blocks in different rotations, for which cell indexes are stored in an array.
 These different rotations are all stored into one array (of arrays).
 So a rotation index refers to a particular rotation within its array.
 - **Cell Index**: refers to the index of a particular cell within the game grid.
 - **Dead Shape**: refers to a shape that has fallen.